Memorable Motorcycles 1958 Ariel Square 4G.

 There is also more good news.
 BSA made a lot of Victors and the bikes are not uncommon.
 A ready supply of the bike which never quite made it as a motorcycling deity means that a nice, clean, usable Victor could be yours for less than $5,000 and with the current sky high values of classic bikes, that’s something of a bargain.

-Mercedes-Benz SLS AMG launched in India!
+Mercedes-Benz redefines leadership with the launch of the SLS AMG in India!

 Dr. Wilfried Aulbur, Managing Director and CEO of Mercedes-Benz India: “The SLS represents the true spirit of our brand: It is “The Best or Nothing” in terms of emotion, design, racing exhilaration, path braking motorsports technology, while at the same time offering Mercedes-Benz quality, safety, and functionality.
 We are excited to launch the vehicle in India just a few weeks after the start of production of RHD vehicles in Germany.”